 Do Cats Get Sore Throats?

 Cats get sore throats.
 They’re commonly caused by cat flu or bacterial and viral infections.
-Your cat will swallow more often and gag as it tries to cope with the pain.
+Your cat will swallow more often and gag as it tries to rid itself of the discomfort.
 As a survival instinct, cats will try to hide their pain.
-This makes it quite difficult to tell when your cat is suffering from a sore throat.
+This makes it quite difficult to tell when your cat has a sore throat.

-Understanding your cat’s meow will help you notice the small changes that can indicate bigger problems.
-Most changes in sound are because of minor issues and are no cause for concern.
-Sometimes, your cat is manipulating the sound of its meow to get what it wants.
-But on very rare occasions, a change in sound indicates that your cat needs treatment.
+Understanding your cat’s meow will enable you to notice the small changes that indicate a more significant problem.
+Most changes in sound are due to minor issues and are no cause for concern.
+Sometimes, your cat is manipulating the sound of its meow to get what it wants from its owner.